 Our world is constantly changing, and as a result, people live much different lives today than they did even twenty or thirty years ago.
 More and more parents are relocating out of state for many reasons: family, employment, and schooling.
 But, what if you have custody of your children?
 Does that give you free reign to move out of New Jersey with the kids?
 Contrary to popular belief, having custody of your child, even sole custody, does not automatically guarantee you the ability to move to a new state.
 There are certain laws that you must follow to ensure that you are not subjecting yourself to a possible parental kidnapping charge here in New Jersey.
 Read more

 Creating a parenting time plan for your children as part of your divorce or separation?
 Wondering which custody arrangement is best for your kids?
 Want to know what your rights are as a mother or father?
-To answer these questions and more, Weinberger Divorce & Family Law Group is pleased to announce a new resource for parents, Child Custody 101: A Introduction to New Jersey Child Custody Law.
+To answer these questions and more, Weinberger Divorce & Family Law Group, LLC is pleased to announce a new resource for parents, Child Custody 101: A Introduction to New Jersey Child Custody Law.
 Read more

 Family Law Practice Areas